sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 ![img.png](/blog/assets/images/sql_data_analysis/Q9.png)

 **Insights:**
+The distribution of member sales across branches shows where membership programs are most successful.
+This information can be used to analyze and replicate successful membership strategies from high-performing branches to others.

 ### Find the total sales amount for each day.
 (Return day name and their total sales order DESC by amt)
+Daily Sales Query: This query uses TO_CHAR to extract day names from dates and calculates total sales per day, ordered by amount.

 ```SQL
 SELECT